 This number falls to 18 out of 100 over the course of a year for condoms, and further drops to 9 out of 100 for the pill, the patch, and the ring.
-While a 9 in 100 failure rate seems high for these hormone-based methods, it’s important to remember that this rate takes into account user error.
-Because women do not always take the pill as directed, and do not replace their patches and rings when they’re supposed to, failure rates for these methods are higher than they would be with perfect use.
+While a 9 in 100 failure rate seems high for these hormone-based methods, it's important to remember that this rate takes into account user error.
+Because women don't always take the pill as directed or replace their patches and rings on schedule, failure rates for these methods are higher than they would be with perfect use.

 There are some birth control methods that require less action on the part of women; for example, once you get an IUD, there's nothing you have to do to make sure it's doing its thang, except for remembering to get it replaced every 3-10 years (depending on the type you get).
 These methods, called long-acting reversible contraceptives (LARCs for short), have failure rates of less than 1%.

-If you’ve read some of our previous blog posts on aging and fertility or have used our Timeline Tool, you likely know that fertility decreases as women (and men!) age.
-These changes in fertility are a function of both how many eggs we have left, and how healthy those eggs are.
+If you've read some of our previous blog posts on aging and fertility or have used our Timeline Tool, you likely know that fertility decreases as people with ovaries (and those with sperm!) age.
+These changes in fertility are a function of both how many eggs we have left and how healthy those eggs are.
 Together, the changes in egg quality and quantity make it trickier to conceive as age goes up.

 The main takeaway here?
-Your chances of conceiving on each day of your “fertile window” change as you age, and this may in part explain why time-to-pregnancy is longer among older women.
+Your chances of conceiving on each day of your fertile window change as you age, and this may in part explain why time to pregnancy is longer among older people.

-How do medical conditions impact my chances of conception?
+How do medical conditions impact your chances of getting pregnant?

 PCOS and conception

-PCOS affects 1 in 10 women, and is one of the leading culprits of infertility among couples seeking treatment at assisted reproduction clinics.
-In women with PCOS, ovulation is irregular and occurs less frequently.
-This means that women with PCOS ovulate infrequently (if at all), and ovulation doesn’t always occur at predictable intervals.
+PCOS affects 1 in 10 people with ovaries, and is one of the leading culprits of infertility among couples seeking treatment at fertility clinics.
+In people with PCOS, ovulation is irregular and occurs less frequently.
+This means that people with PCOS ovulate infrequently (if at all), and ovulation doesn't always occur at predictable intervals.

-There are science-backed, FDA-approved options for women with PCOS to boost their chances of conception that work by improving the frequency and regularity of ovulation.
-Clomid administration increases the chances of ovulation in women with PCOS, and metformin may too.
-Women with PCOS are at increased risk of adverse pregnancy outcomes which means they may need additional visits with their doctor when trying to conceive and after conception has occurred.
+There are science-backed, FDA-approved options for people with PCOS to boost their chances of conception that work by improving the frequency and regularity of ovulation.
+Clomid administration increases the chances of ovulation in people with PCOS, and metformin may, too.
+People with PCOS are at increased risk of adverse pregnancy outcomes which means they may need additional visits with their doctor when trying to conceive and after conception has occurred.

 Endometriosis and conception

-Endometriosis is a condition characterized by the growth of endometrial tissue outside of the uterus, and may manifest as excessive cramping, pressure, bloating, headaches, and bleeding.
-Somewhere between 6 and 10% of women have endometriosis, and among women with infertility, up to 50% may have endometriosis (whether it be diagnosed or undiagnosed).
+Endometriosis is a condition characterized by the growth of tissue that's similar to uterine lining outside of the uterus, and may manifest as excessive cramping, pressure, bloating, headaches, and bleeding.
+Somewhere between 6 and 10% of people with ovaries have endometriosis, and among those with infertility, up to 50% may have endometriosis (whether it be diagnosed or undiagnosed).
 According to the American Society of Reproductive Medicine (ASRM), the hypothesis that endometriosis causes infertility is controversial.
-What’s not as controversial?
-That the reproductive hormone-based medications prescribed to help deal with the symptoms of endometriosis may not be an option for women who are TTC, as they’ll disrupt your ability to conceive.
-In these cases, surgery or assisted reproductive technology may be the way to go — though a recent ASRM committee opinion has highlighted that there are mixed findings about how effective these options are.
+What's not as controversial?
+That the reproductive hormone-based medications prescribed to help deal with the symptoms of endometriosis may not be an option for people who are TTC, as they'll disrupt your ability to conceive.
+In these cases, surgery or assisted reproductive technology may be the way to go, though a recent ASRM committee opinion has highlighted that there are mixed findings about how effective these options are.

 Thyroid dysfunction and reproductive health